 Teaming up with TerraCycle for our Packaging for Penguins campaign

-During 2019, Weleda will join forces with TerraCycle (an innovative recycling company that has become a global leader in recycling typically hard-to-recycle waste).
-Credits collected from Weleda’s partnership with TerraCycle will raise funds for our chosen charity, the Global Penguin Society.
+In early 2019, Weleda joined forces with TerraCycle (an innovative recycling company that has become a global leader in recycling typically hard-to-recycle waste).
+Points collected from Weleda’s partnership with TerraCycle supported by Weleda Wellbeing Advisors will raise funds for our chosen charity, the Global Penguin Society.

 Did you know over half of the world’s 18 species of penguin are listed as vulnerable or endangered by the International Union for the Conservation of Nature?
 Threatened by poor fisheries management, pollution and climate change in the oceans, penguins also face pressure on land from coastal development and irresponsible tourism.